Knowledge Distillation Must Account for What It Loses: Evidence for Off-Metric Distillation Loss

-Existing single-scenario studies already instantiate the kind of loss accounting we call for.
-For example, metamorphic testing for distilled language models of code shows that students can preserve conventional accuracy while failing to deeply mimic teacher behavior under behavior-preserving transformations; the proposed MetaCompress framework reports up to a 285\% greater performance drop under adversarial attacks and identifies up to 62\% behavioral discrepancies that traditional accuracy-based evaluation misses \citep{awal2025metacompress}.
-This is not a general solution to loss accounting, because it is tailored to code models and metamorphic relations.
+\paragraph{Single-scenario loss accounting.} Existing single-scenario studies instantiate the kind of loss accounting we call for.
+For example, metamorphic testing for distilled code models shows that students can preserve conventional accuracy while failing to deeply mimic teacher behavior under behavior-preserving transformations; MetaCompress reports up to a 285\% greater performance drop under adversarial attacks and identifies up to 62\% behavioral discrepancies that accuracy-based evaluation misses \citep{awal2025metacompress}.
+This is not a general solution, because it is tailored to code models and metamorphic relations.
 It is instead an existence proof for our central claim: measuring what the student retains is insufficient unless we also ask what the student loses.